 Pattern hero

 machine de marquage sur aluminium

-Surface finish
+Surface condition

-Hardness and alloy
+Hardness and alloy grade

-Heat sensitivity and thermal conductivity
+Thermal sensitivity and thermal conductivity

 Contrast level

-Aesthetics and readability
+Aesthetics and legibility

+Pattern hero